GavinZhengOI/async-api-generator-demo/README.md

 Then, change the two channels (`temperature/dropped`, `temperature/risen`) according to your needs.
 The default property type is `string`; you can change that if you want another data type.

 Save your changes, and use `npm install` to install the required packages.
 After installation, use `npm run test:generate` to generate the code.
 The code should be located at `test/project/client.py`.
+And there should also be a `requirements.txt` file at `test/project/requirement.txt`.
+Use `pip install -r test/project/requirement.txt` to install all the dependencies.
 Use `npm run test:start` to run the code.

 You should be able to see output from the terminal like this: